Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Introduction

-{\bf Homology classes} We will construct certain classes in these homology groups, given by lifts of Lagrangian submanifolds in the base configuration space.
-These submanifolds are encoded by ``geometric supports'' which are sets of curves in the punctured disc.
-The product of these curves quotiented to the unordered configuration space gives the Lagrangian submaniflolds.
-Then, the lifts in the covering will be encoded by sets of ``paths to the base points'' which are collections of curves in the punctured disk, from the base point towards the geometric support. \begin{rmk} \ \ The pairing is encoded in the base configuration space, and it is parametrised by the intersection points between the geometric supports of the homology classes, graded by monomials which are prescribed by the local system $\Phi$. \end{rmk}
+\end{enumerate} We will construct certain classes in these homology groups, given by lifts of Lagrangian submanifolds in the base configuration space.
+These submanifolds are encoded by ``geometric supports'' which are sets of arcs in the punctured disc.
+The product of these arcs quotiented to the unordered configuration space gives the Lagrangian submanifolds.
+Then, the lifts in the covering will be encoded by sets of ``paths to the base points'' which are collections of arcs in the punctured disk, from the base point towards the geometric support. \begin{rmk} \ \ The pairing is encoded in the base configuration space, and it is parametrised by the intersection points between the geometric supports of the homology classes, graded by monomials which are prescribed by the local system $\Phi$. \end{rmk}